 Among people who were neither working nor looking for work

-in September, 1.9 million were classified as marginally attached to
+in May, 1.7 million were classified as marginally attached to

-the labor force, down from 2.2 million a year earlier.
-These
+the labor force, little different from a year earlier.
+The